spacetelescope/jwst/docs/jwst/introduction.rst

 coronagraphic, Aperture Masking Interferometry (AMI), and Time Series Observation (TSO) modes.

-Details of all the pipeline modules can be found at :ref:`pipelines`.
+Details of all the pipeline modules can be found at :ref:`pipeline-modules`.
 The remainder of this document discusses pipeline configuration files and gives examples of running pipelines as a whole or in individual steps.